Coffeekraken/coffeekraken/packages/tools/s-duration/src/doc/README.md

 {{#> layout-readme }}

-## Calcul and display durations with ease
+## SDuration

 This `SDuration` class allows you to calculate and display for example a process duration with ease.
 Here's some features

 -   Calculate with ease durations
 -   Display formated duration like `2m33s`

 ## Usage